 The hotel has a variety of room types from classic up to the Ben Hogan suite, which have unobstructed views of the islands peat plain, the Mull of Oa, the greens of the golf course and out to the Atlantic ocean

-There is a PureGray Spa and gym along with meeting rooms and a 30 seater screening room.
+There is a PureGray Spa and Gym along with meeting rooms and a 30 seat screening room.

-The Spa is Islay’s only spa and uses Aromatherapy Associates products – the smells were delightful as we wandered around that area !
+The Spa is Islay’s one and only, and uses Aromatherapy Associates products – the smells were delightful as we wandered around that area!